Taxation (LLM)

 Program Requirements

-All full-time and part-time LLM in Taxation students must complete at least 24 credits overall, 20 of which are in advanced tax coursework.
-Advanced tax courses are most tax courses other than Income Taxation, Survey of Income Taxation, or the Tax Clinic.
-Foreign-trained attorneys are also required to take the summer courses Introduction to U.S. Law and Introduction to U.S. Legal Practice, absent a waiver.
+All full-time and part-time LLM in Taxation students must complete at least 24 credits overall, 20 of which must be in advanced tax coursework.
+Advanced tax courses are most tax courses excluding Income Taxation, Survey of Income Taxation, or the Tax Clinic.
+Foreign-trained attorneys are also required to take the summer courses Introduction to U.S. Law and Introduction to U.S. Legal Practice.

-All full-time LLM in Taxation students must take a tax procedure course for either one or two credits (students may choose from Survey of Tax Procedure, Civil and Criminal Tax Penalties and Procedures, or Civil Tax Controversies and Litigation) and a course in tax policy.
-The tax policy requirement can be met by taking a course such as: Tax Policy and Public Finance Colloquium, International Tax Policy, Comparative Tax Policy, or Tax Policy Seminar.
+All full-time LLM in Taxation students must take a tax procedure course (for either one or two credits) and a course in tax policy.
+The tax procedure requirement can be met by taking a course such as Survey of Tax Procedure, Civil and Criminal Tax Penalties and Procedures, or Civil Tax Controversies and Litigation.
+The tax policy requirement can be met by taking a course such as Tax Policy and Public Finance Colloquium, International Tax Policy, Comparative Tax Policy, or Tax Policy Seminar.
 (Not every tax seminar meets this requirement.
-For example, the Advanced Corporate Tax Seminar does not meet our tax policy requirement.)
+For example, the Advanced Corporate Tax Seminar does not meet the tax policy requirement.)

-Aside from the tax procedure (full and part-time) and tax policy (full-time only) requirements, Graduate Tax Program students are free to design a program to suit their individual needs.
+Aside from the tax procedure (full and part-time) and tax policy (full-time only) requirements, Graduate Tax Program students are free to design a course of study to meet their individual needs.
 The Graduate Tax Program strongly recommends that all students get some exposure to corporate tax, partnership tax, and international tax.
 Many employers will expect our graduates to have some background in these areas.

-- Students often take Corporate Tax while enrolled in the LLM, unless they have already taken a JD-level course covering Sections 304, 305, 306, 338, 351, and 368 of the Internal Revenue Code.
+Most students take a course in corporate tax while enrolled in the LLM in Taxation degree program unless they have already taken a JD-level course covering Sections 304, 305, 306, 338, 351, and 368 of the Internal Revenue Code.

-- All students should consider taking Taxation of Property Transactions, as it provides a basis in concepts that pervade the tax law and all graduate tax courses.
-We should caution that while this course may cover foundational concepts, it is not an easy course.
+All students should consider taking Taxation of Property Transactions, as it provides a basis in concepts that pervade the tax law and all graduate tax courses.
+While this course covers foundational concepts, it is not an easy course.
 It is recommended that students take Taxation of Property Transactions if their JD courses did not cover such issues as the treatment of non-recourse debt, basic financial instruments, limitations on losses, and capital gains.
 Instructors in the more advanced courses assume that students have mastered this material and do not spend class time reviewing these issues and concepts.

-Because NYU has such a wide selection of tax courses, it is possible for each student to design a program of study to focus on areas of particular interest.
-(The Taxation LLM does not have formal majors, minors, or concentrations—these are simply thematic groupings.)
+Because NYU Law has a wide selection of tax courses, each student may design a program of study to focus on areas of particular interest.
+(The LLM in Taxation does not have formal majors, minors, or concentrations; these are simple thematic groupings.)
 These areas include General Taxation, Business Taxation, International Taxation, Estate Planning, and Tax Policy.
-Our advice may vary depending on the geographic region in which a student would like to practice and/or the student's preferred employer type.
-Generally, in larger markets, such as DC and NYC, practitioners tend to be more narrowly specialized, while in smaller or mid-sized markets, practitioners may be expected to have a broader knowledge base.
-For example, students in smaller or mid-sized markets may want to take coursework in estate and gift taxation, while students looking for transactional work in NYC may not need coursework in estate and gift taxation.
+Our advice may vary depending on the geographic region in which a student plans to practice and/or the student's preferred type of employer.
+Generally, in larger markets, such as DC and NYC, practitioners tend to be more narrowly specialized.
+In smaller or mid-sized markets, practitioners may be expected to have a broader knowledge base.
+For example, students in smaller or mid-sized markets may want to take coursework in estate and gift taxation, while students interested in transactional work in NYC may not need coursework in estate and gift taxation.

-Below, we have listed some suggested course combinations students may want to consider, depending on the area in which they would like to practice.
-Some of these courses are not offered in every academic year (e.g., Advanced Corporate Tax Problems: International), though most are.
-Students in the Executive LLM and MSL programs should note that most, but not all, of the courses listed below are offered online.
-These are simply suggested curricula—the program director or a faculty member can suggest alternatives from our full course listings.
+Below, we have listed suggested course combinations, depending on areas of interest.
+Some courses are not offered every academic year (e.g., Advanced Corporate Tax Problems: International), though most are.
+Students in the Executive LLM in Taxation and Master of Studies in Law in Taxation (MSL) programs should note that most, but not all, of the courses listed below are offered in our online class format.
+These are suggested curricula; the program director or a faculty member can suggest alternatives from our course listings.

 Areas of Concentration in Taxation